nushell/tree-sitter-nu/installation/neovim.md

             ensure_installed = { "nu" }, -- Ensure the "nu" parser is installed
             highlight = {
-                enable = true,            -- Enable syntax highlighting additional_vim_regex_highlighting = false, -- Set to false if Tree-sitter is used exclusively },
+                enable = true,            -- Enable syntax highlighting },
         }
     end,